Posted by Madison on April 12, 2018

 - Mileage.
 You can deduct business mileage on your personal car.
 Make sure you keep good records.

 - Retirement Contributions.
-Contributions to a Solo 401k or other qualified plan are deductible on line 28.
+Contributions to a Solo 401k or other qualified plan are deductible.

 - Self Employment Tax.
-Half of the self employment tax you pay can be deducted on line 27.
+Half of the self employment tax you pay can be deducted.

 - Home Office Deduction.
-If you work from home, you can deduct the costs associated with maintaining an exclusive home office on form 8829.
+If you work from home, you can deduct the costs associated with maintaining an exclusive home office on form 8829 as a Home Office Tax Deduction.
 You can include a portion of real estate tax, mortgage interest, insurance, maintenance, utilities, office furniture, casualty losses and depreciation.